The Inquiry Path

 Readiness is honored over desire.

-If you feel recognition rather than urgency, you are welcome to inquire.
+If you feel recognition rather than urgency, you’re welcome to inquire.